Robin-ML/quantum_simulation/README.md

 #

-Spectral Solver for Schrodinger-Poisson Quantum System
+## Spectral Solver for Schrodinger-Poisson Quantum System

-## Create Your Own Quantum Mechanics Simulation (With Python)

 Simulate the Schrodinger-Poisson system with the Spectral Method